Transgender people in sports: Australia

 In 2021, a poll conducted by Binary Australia, an organisation that opposes trans women competing in women's sports, found that 67.3% of Australians opposed allowing trans women to compete against cis women.
 The poll found that only a majority of Greens voters (52.1%) were in favour, while the majority of people who vote for Labor (62.9%), the Liberals (78.3%), the Nationals (79.4%) and One Nation (81.1%) were against.

+Ipsos reported in 2025 that only 21% in Australia were in favour of trans athletes competing based on the gender they identify with rather than the sex they were assigned at birth.

 Canada

 In a 2021 poll in Canada, 62% of Canadians found it "unfair" to allow transgender athletes to participate in women's sports, while 15% found it "fair".

 United States

 A 2021 Gallup poll showed that 62% of Americans opposed people playing on teams that matched their gender identity rather than their birth sex.
 A 2023 Gallup poll found that this percentage had increased to 69%.

 A 2021 PBS/NPR/Marist poll found 67% of Americans, including 66% of Republicans, opposed legislation that would prohibit transgender student athletes from joining sports teams that match their gender identity.

 A 2022 Washington Post poll found that 58% of Americans were against allowing transgender women to compete with other women in college and professional sports.

 A 2024 poll by GLAAD found that more than half of both registered and likely voters surveyed said they would not support a candidate who "speaks frequently about restricting access to health care and participation in sports for transgender youth."

 In January 2025, a New York Times/Ipsos poll showed that 79% of respondents supported a ban on transgender athletes from women's sports.